 Frequent arguments over spending habits.
-Jealous comments about the attractive co-worker in your boyfriend’s office.
-These things may come up so often in your relationship that you just consider them normal.
+Jealous comments about the attractive co-worker at your boyfriend’s office.
+These things may come up so often in your relationship that you consider them normal.

-But a healthy relationship makes you feel good and is one in which you and your partner respect each other, while an unhealthy relationship may cause you to feel unhappy and even fearful for your safety.
+But a healthy relationship makes you feel good and is one in which you and your partner respect each other.
+An unhealthy relationship may cause you to feel unhappy and even worried for your safety.

-It can be hard to know if you are overlooking warning signs of unhealthiness, since every relationship is different.
-But Dr. Rian Rowles, chairman of the department of psychiatry at Advocate Christ Medical Center in Oak Lawn, Ill., offers the following warning signs that may indicate your relationship could harm you.
+It can be hard to know if you are overlooking warning signs, since every relationship is different.
+But Dr. Rian Rowles, chairman of the department of psychiatry at Advocate Christ Medical Center in Oak Lawn, Ill., says the following signs may indicate your relationship could be harmful:

 - Jealousy: According to Dr. Rowles, some jealousy in a relationship is normal.
 “This standard type of jealousy is the kind you experience about superficial things, like being envious of a person’s hair or eyes.
 But when jealousy revolves around the relationship your partner has with his or her friends or family, that can be more problematic,” he says.